Medicaid Coverage Beyond Pregnancy

 Despite improvements in recent years, the maternal mortality rate in New York State remains unacceptably high.
 All women should have access to quality health care before, during, and after childbirth.
 This legislation would change the current 60-day period of Medicaid coverage following childbirth to one year.

 Such coverage is necessary to ensure that a mother’s overall health – both her physical and behavioral health – is cared for, better ensuring that she can care for her infant and family.
-Postpartum care provided by professionals is absolutely critical for new mothers who may be affected by mood swings and depression, and those who may need assistance with breastfeeding and other aspects of care.
+Postpartum care provided by professionals is absolutely critical for new mothers who may be affected by depression, anxiety, or other challenges, and those who may need assistance with breastfeeding and other aspects of care.

 We believe this legislation will improve health outcomes for both mothers and infants and urge you to support it.